sveto8/archInstall/README.md

   `makepkg` and `yay` both refuse to build AUR packages as root.
 This is the opposite of `setupAfterInstall.sh` and `installDE.sh`, which both want root.
-- The Hyprland option in `installDE.sh` writes `~/.config/hypr/hyprland.lua`
-  (Hyprland 0.55+ uses Lua for its config instead of the older `hyprland.conf` format).
-Treat the generated config as a starting point, not a finished setup — review it against the official example at `hyprwm/Hyprland/example/hyprland.lua` before relying on it.
+- The COSMIC option in `installDE.sh` is officially packaged in Arch's `extra` repo (the `cosmic` group for full, individual `cosmic-*` components for minimal).
+It has no dotfile-based config — everything is configured through its own Settings app after login, so there's nothing for the script to generate or for you to hand-edit.
 - `arch-manager.sh` is a convenience wrapper, not a replacement for understanding what each script does — it just saves typing `curl`/`chmod`/filenames by hand.
 Nothing about the four numbered